thinh-vu/vnstock/README.md

 This Python package has been made for **research purposes** to fit the needs that tcbs.com does not cover, so this package works like an Application Programming Interface (API) of tcbs.com developed in an **altruistic way**.

-Conclude that **vnstock is not affiliated in any way to tcbs.com or any dependant company**.
+Conclude that **vnstock is not affiliated in any way to tcbs.com or ssi.com.vn or any dependant company**.